t0mmyt/seisglitch/Docs/source/overview.rst

 Your waveform data should all comply with the following conditions:

 * each waveform file must contain all three seismic components (i.e., "U", "V", "W" of either the VBB or SP seismometer).
-That is, if you have individual files for each component you must merge them before into file.
+That is, if you have individual files for each component you must merge them into **one** file before.
 For data retrieval, see e.g. :ref:`download`.
 * each waveform file must be readable as seismological file (e.g. MSEED, SAC, ...)